 Women in Public Works

-The City of Vaughan’s Public Works portfolio exhibits the City’s commitment to diversity, equity and inclusivity in employment and encourages applications from qualified individuals from diverse backgrounds.
+The City’s Public Works portfolio exhibits Vaughan’s commitment to diversity, equity and inclusivity in employment and encourages applications from qualified individuals from diverse backgrounds.
 The City believes representation matters, and women belong in all aspects of the community, city and business.

 The City is dedicated to educating the community about the opportunities and benefits of working in these departments.
 This page will feature women from the Public Works portfolio who, along with the City, hope to inspire younger generations to follow in their footsteps.